gid-ctrl/gid-ctrl/README.md

 Full Stack Software Developer
 -----------------------------

-Enthusiastic junior software developer with a background in Law looking to launch a career in Tech.
+Enthusiastic junior software developer looking to launch a career in Tech.
 Always had an interest and desire in computing.
 Driven to fulfill goals and aspirations, I pursued qualifications in software development by getting certification Full Time Software Developer.
 Skilled in